omgitskuei/REACT-MUI-NODEJS-TODOLIST/README.md

-# REACT-MUI-NODEJS-TODOLIST
-React, Google Material UI, Node.js, RESTful API Todo List
+# Todo List app

-Documentation for Practical Test
-This documentation assumes the reader is developing on Windows.
+This project was written to the following specifications.

-This project uses the following tech stack:
+The project uses the following tech stack:
-NVM, Node.js
+- React
+- Google MUI
+- NextJs
+- NVM
-NPM
+- NPM
-HTML, CSS, JS, React, Google Material UI (MUI)
-Node.js
-MongoDB

-Installations & Setup
-Github
-Create a repository on github and clone the project into the local project folder

-For this project where there’s only one dev, it is ok to commit straight to main.
-Remember to commit often.
+- NodeJs
+- HTML
+- CSS
+- JS

+## Installation
-NVM & Node.js
+### NVM & Node.js
 Use NVM to version manage Node.js.
 Navigate to https://github.com/coreybutler/nvm-windows#readme and install NVM to manage NPM versions.
 Click “Download Now!”.
 It will redirect the user to the “Latest release” page - click on and download “nvm-setup.exe”.
 Click through the downloaded installer.
-Open Windows terminal and enter “nvm --v”, this should return the version number like “1.1.11”.
+Open Windows terminal and enter [nvm --v]
+This should return the version number like “1.1.11”.

+Open Windows terminal, enter
+[nvm install lts]
-Open Windows terminal, enter “nvm install lts” to install the long-term support version of npm.
+to install the long-term support version of npm.
 At the time of this documentation, it’s Version 18.17.1.
+Enter
+[nvm use 18.17.1]
-Enter “nvm use 18.17.1” to use this version of npm. nvm install lts nvm use 18.17.1 nvm on
+to use this version of npm.
+Use
+[nvm on]
+to turn on NVM management.
+NVM may recommend you uninstall any previously installed NPM that was not installed through NVM.

-Check to see if the Node version has successfully swapped to 18.17.1 by entering this command into terminal “node -v”.
+Check to see if the Node version has successfully swapped to 18.17.1 by entering this command into terminal [node -v].

-VSCode
-Download VSCode here https://code.visualstudio.com/download, download the user installer x86 Windows.
-Follow the steps of the installer wizard.

-Open VSCode and open a VSCode terminal using the top menu bar.

-Create a folder in the local computer’s file system somewhere to store the project.
-Use the terminal and “cd” and “mkdir” commands or use the file system.
-The screenshot uses “app” for folder name.
-Init Project Package.JSON
-Use “npm init” in VSCode terminal to create a new project’s package.json file inside the app folder.
-There will be prompts like package name.
-Enter to use the default value inside the () brackets. package name: app
-version: 1
-description: A React, Google MUI, Node.js task/todo list app entry point: App.js test command artillery run test.yml git repository: https:// github.com/omgitskuei/REACT-MUI-NODEJS-TODOLIST.git
-keywords: todolist
-author: Omgitskuei
-license: GPL-3.0

-The resulting package.json should look like below:
+#### Below still work in progress

 Load testing tool Artillery